marcj/css-element-queries/README.md

  - support and tested in webkit, gecko and internet explorer(8/9/10).
  - `min-width`, `min-height`, `max-width` and `max-height` are supported so far
  - works with any layout modifications: HTML (innerHTML etc), inline styles, DOM mutation, CSS3 transitions, fluid layout changes (also percent changes), pseudo classes (:hover etc.), window resizes and more
+ - no Javascript-Framework dependency, so works with jQuery, Mootools, etc.

 More demos and information here: http://marcj.github.io/css-element-queries/